snsalx/sld/README.md

-The docs are coming sometime in March.
+The docs are coming sometime in late April.

 ## Self-Hosting